guillecosme/tech-take-aways/README.md

-# tech-take-aways
+# Tech Take Aways
-Personal repos for tech note taking
+## Personal repo for tech note taking and sharing some knowledge